Employment Opportunities

 Maintenance Management

-• Work with Maintenance Coordinators to ensure the maintaining of properties;
+• Work with Facility Coordinators to ensure the maintaining of properties;

 • Ensure completion of maintenance requests and repairs; handle complex or unusual tenant complaints regarding maintenance/repairs;